zhenning/riak_wiki/pages/Riak/Operations/Upgrading/Upgrading-from-Riak-Search.md

 <p>

-Rolling upgrade is guaranteed to work with Search only if upgrading for the 0.14.2 verison.
-Even in this case there are caveats which are expalined below.
+Rolling upgrade is guaranteed to work with Search only if upgrading from the 0.14.2 version.
+Even in this case there are caveats which are explained below.
 You may try a rolling upgrade from previous versions but the behavior is undefined.
-Rather, it is suggested to stop the entire cluster and upgrade all nodes at once.
+Rather, it is suggested to stop the entire cluster and upgrade all nodes offline.

 </p>
 </div>